Incremental Backup System

 - Permission and ownership restoration: This is primarily a file

 restoration system.
-Simple Unix permissions are generally ok.
+Simple Unix permissions are generally OK.
 File and

 group ownership are a bit more tricky.
 Fancy stuff like SELinux or